-The ESG risk ratings are presented on a scale from 0 to 100, where the highest value represents the highest level of unmanaged ESG risk.
-Based on the ESG risk ratings provided by the service provider, investment objects are categorized into internally defined risk categories.
-The risk categories are low risk, medium risk, high risk, and severe risk.
+When analysing investment objects and making investment decisions, ESG risk ratings from an external service provider are used to quantify the extent to which a risk related to sustainability criteria can affect a company's value.
+Based on the ESG risk ratings, investment objects are categorized into internally defined risk categories (see table 1).
 The possible action to be taken by the portfolio manager depends on the risk category of the investment.
 Depending on the results of the ESG risk rating screening, the actions described in table 1 below should be taken.